sttk/stringcase-rust/README.md

 ## Usage

-The function contained in this crate are executed as follows:
+The function contained in this crate can be executed as follows:

 ```rust
 use stringcase::camel_case;